V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkukami : stutterer

-– nkukula : which flows while carrying with itself, which overflows on / current of a river, torrent
+– nkukula : which flows while carrying with itself, which overflows / current of a river, torrent

 – nkukulu : chief, king / big thing, difficult thing, embarrassing thing / edge of an object

-– nkukusi : roughness, inequality, unevenness
+– nkukusi : roughness, unevenness

 – nkukutu : hardness / sickly state, illness